MisterCoffey/MisterCoffey.github.io/_posts/2017-01-2-Kickster.md

 ***Love Found***

 *Love Found* is an example of a project with high probability of success.
-It is a dance project, which always have a high probability of success.
+It is a dance related, and dance always has a high probability of success.
 The campaign is 30 days in length and sets a reasonable goal of $6,000, with 13 fundraising levels.
-If you will recall, anything over eight levels is preferable.
+If you will recall, at least eight levels is preferable.

 ![model](../images/kickstarter/Love.png)

 Our algorithm tells us that *Love Found* has a 85 percent probability of success.
-It would have had an even higher probality of success (94 percent) had it set a goal of $3,000 with more levels, and ended in May.
+It would have had an even higher probability of success (94 percent) had it ended in May, and set a goal of $3,000 with more levels.

 *Renegade Repo* is an example of a project with a low probability of success.
 The campaign has features typical of unsuccessful Kickstarters: 1.
 It is longer than a successful campaign (45 days); 2.
 It is a video project, which fail more often than not; 3.
 The fundraising goal is high at $65,000; and 4.
 It sets fewer than eight fundraising levels.